Skip to content

 Entry Free

 Wat Burapharam — known locally as Wat Burapha — holds an important place in the history of Theravada Buddhism in Thailand.
-This working monastery in Ubon Ratchathani city served as an early base for the Thai Forest Tradition (Kammatthana lineage), the movement that renewed emphasis on strict monastic discipline and intensive meditation practice in the early twentieth century.
+This working monastery in Ubon Ratchathani city’s centre, on Phalorangrit Road, served as an early base for the Thai Forest Tradition (Kammatthana lineage), the movement that renewed emphasis on strict monastic discipline and intensive meditation practice in the early twentieth century.
+Entry is free and the grounds are open daily to respectful visitors.

-Ajahn Mun Bhuridatta, one of the most revered meditation masters in Thai Buddhist history, arrived here in 1915 and used the monastery as a base between wandering retreats across the northeast, spending his Rains Retreats of 1918 and 1920 within its grounds.
-His own teacher, Ajahn Sao Kantasilo, also stayed here; when Ajahn Sao died in 1941, his disciples brought his remains to Wat Burapharam and held the cremation here in April 1943.
+The temple’s original ordination hall (sim) dates to the late 19th century, built as an offering to Luang Pu Sitha Chayaseno, a senior meditation teacher based at Wat Phra Sri Ubon Rattanaram nearby.
+Ajahn Mun Bhuridatta, one of the most revered meditation masters in Thai Buddhist history, used Wat Burapharam as a base between wandering retreats across the northeast from around 1915, spending Rains Retreats here later in that decade.
+His own teacher, Ajahn Sao Kantasilo, also stayed at the monastery; when Ajahn Sao died in 1942, his disciples brought his remains to Wat Burapharam and held the cremation here in April 1943.

-The original preaching hall built in 1915 later burned down.
-Its surviving wihaan today houses life-size stone statues of five founding Kammatthana masters: Ajahn Sita Chaiseno, Ajahn Sao Kantasilo, Ajahn Mun Bhuridatta, Ajahn Wisit Singh Khantanyakamo, and Phra Sitthithammarangsi.
-A larger vihara was later built to enshrine all five images together.
-Two traditional stilted ho trai (scripture libraries) stand nearby, their exterior walls decorated with carved fishbone-and-lotus patterns and window frames bearing singha-footprint motifs — fine examples of Isan ecclesiastical woodwork.
+A preaching hall built on the site in 1915 later burned down.
+Phra Khru Amorn Wisut (Daeng Amaro) then built the larger wihaan that stands today specifically to enshrine cast, life-size images of five founding Kammatthana masters together: Luang Pu Sitha Chayaseno, Ajahn Sao Kantasilo, Ajahn Mun Bhuridatta, Phra Yanawisit (Thong Chandasiri), and Luang Pu Lee Dhammadharo — the last of whom went on to found Wat Asokaram near Bangkok.
+The five images sit on a raised brick altar along the back wall next to the temple’s older Buddha images.
+Two traditional stilted ho trai (scripture libraries) stand elsewhere in the compound, their exterior walls carved with fishbone-and-lotus patterns and window frames bearing singha-footprint motifs — recognisable examples of Isan ecclesiastical woodwork.

 Location & Directions